 The Helix Midnight Luxe has a medium firmness that falls between the Classic’s soft and medium-firm options.
 Because the Saatva comes in firmer models, it’s better for heavier people and those who like a firm feel.

 The WinkBed and Saatva Classic are high-end hybrid beds that come in multiple firmness levels.
+The WinkBed is specifically made for larger bodies, and so is the Saatva HD mattress.
 The softest Saatva is softer than the softest WinkBed, while both mattresses come in a similar medium-firm and firm feel.
 These variable firmnesses make both beds excellent for diverse body types and sleep positions.